CME information and disclosures

 - Confirm treatment adherence.

 - Consider possible untreated fecal impaction and/or a change in medication or dosage.

 - If refractory to the above measures, consider additional testing (see “Diagnostics”) and/or refer to pediatric gastroenterology.

-- Biofeedback training may be beneficial in adolescents with defecatory disorders.
+- adolescents with defecatory disorders. may be beneficial in

 - Manage relapses with maintenance therapy and, if needed, disimpaction therapy.